 Partnerships and collaborations

-These are types of partnerships that improve a startup and all startup owners should be aware of how valuable sharing company information really is and how it helps to grow both parties.
+These are types of partnerships that improve a startup.
+All startup owners should be aware of how valuable sharing company information is and how it helps to grow both parties.
 “Both parties need to always be transparent about what they expect from the agreement,” Alex warns “or it can end in flames.”
 This comes back to how skill sharing is important to Alex.
 “Putting multiple skills together is the best for any business,” Alex concludes.